Jamie956/Jamie956.github.io/post/angular.md

 - Templates are often used with the Shadow DOM because it allows you to define the template and then inject it into the shadow root.
 Without templates, the Shadow DOM APIs would require us to inject content node by node.
 They’re also used by Angular as part of the lifecycle of components and the compilation process, allowing Angular to keep isolated, inert copies of the template as data changes and needs to be recompiled.

+- Angular allows the placement of logic and customization directly into the template
+- Template concepts:
+  - Interpolation—Displaying content in the page
+  - Attribute and property bindings—Linking data from the component controller into attributes or properties of other elements
+  - Event bindings—Adding event listeners to elements
+  - Directives—Modifying the behavior or adding additional structure to elements
+  - Pipes—Formatting data before it’s displayed on the page
+- Template expressions are used in three places: for interpolation, property bindings, and event bindings.
+- Bindings are the conduit for data or methods to be used from a controller in the template; they allow data in the controller to ﬂow into the template, or events to call from the template back into the controller.

 ### Lifecycle